AJakif/MachineLearning-Practice/README.md

 * For deactivate the environment use this command `conda deactivate`

+* For creating new environment use this command `conda create --prefix ./env pandas numpy matplotlib scikit-learn`
+* For creating .yml fine for environment use this command `conda env export --prefix (project path)\env > environment.yml`

 > for any kind of help knock me on [Skype](https://join.skype.com/invite/uGGwakLZHivz)